ValkA/BraceletIOT/README.md

 The command should starts with '[' and ends with ']'.
 For change sound insert:
-[0, type, frequncy, freqParam , delay,  repeats]
+[0, type, frequency, freqParam , delay,  repeats]

 *"type" between 0-7 as explained above.